jdevfullstack-tutorials/github-for-non-code-writers/README.md

 things, let us start!

 ### Step 1
-Create a GitHub account (follow all instructions):
+Create a GitHub account
+(you just need an email then
+follow all instructions):

 <https://github.com/join>